Key Takeaways

 Though these distribution allocations were similar to present day, they were modified over the last two-and-a-half years because of the results of various community governance votes that changed how the tokens would be distributed moving forward.

 It should be noted that these governance proposals only impacted the 50% community token allocation, while the remaining 50% allocation for investors, founders, employees, advisors, and future employees remained constant.
-In summary, the current token distribution for ethDYDX is as follows:
+Historically, the original 1 billion ethDYDX allocation was structured as follows:

 50% being distributed to the community as follows: